-The capital city is called Santo Domingo; it covers an area of 40.3 square miles (104.4 square kilometres) and has a population of 2.2 million (2011).
+The capital city is called Santo Domingo; it covers an area of 40.3 square miles (104.4 square kilometers) and has a population of 2.2 million (2011).

 Dominican Republic’s terrain is made up of rugged highlands and mountains with fertile valleys, along with perfect sandy beaches and crisp clear water – perfect for exploring or relaxing!